pnp/graph-connectors-samples/samples/python-jupyter-notebook/README.md

 ## Features

 This sample shows how to ingest items from an RSS feed into Microsoft 365.
 The sample refernces the site [Microsoft Graph ChangeLog](https://developer.microsoft.com/en-us/graph/changelog) specifically its [RSS Feed](https://developer.microsoft.com/en-us/graph/changelog/rss).
-These files are prepared, parsed and ingested by this sample Custom Microsoft Graph connector.
+These files are prepared, parsed and ingested by this sample Custom Copilot connector.

 The sample illustrates the following concepts: